 How to Change Tabs on the Ruler

-- [Optional step] If you want to change the location of a tab stop and update all the text formatted with that tab, select that text or press Ctrl + A on your keyboard to select your entire document.
+- [Optional step] If you want to change the location of a tab stop and update all the text formatted with that tab, select only that text.

 - Slide the cursor symbol to a new location on the ruler.
 If your cursor is currently in a paragraph formatted with that tab, it will automatically update.